Ruth looked at the envelope again. There was no stamp, no postmark, only her name and address. She read the letter one more time…

-I’m going to be in your neighborhood Saturday afternoon and I’d like to stop by for a visit.
+I’m going to be in your neighbourhood on Saturday afternoon and I’d like to stop by for a visit.

 Her hands were shaking as she placed the letter on the table.
 “Why would the Lord want to visit me?
 I’m nobody special.
 I don’t have anything to offer.”